-Nevada Medical Malpractice Laws & Statutory Rules
+Nevada Medical Malpractice Laws & Statute of Limitations

 • the time limits for filing a medical malpractice lawsuit in Nevada

-• the "affidavit of merit" requirement, and
+• Nevada's “affidavit of merit” requirement, and

 Time Limits for Filing a Medical Malpractice Lawsuit in Nevada

-All states have laws called "statutes of limitations" that set deadlines for filing lawsuits in the civil court system.
+All states have laws called “statutes of limitations” that set deadlines for filing lawsuits in the civil court system.
 There are different time limits for different types of cases, but these deadlines are always strictly enforced.
-That means that if you try to file your lawsuit after the applicable time limit has passed, the health care provider you're trying to sue will almost certainly ask the court to dismiss the case, and the court will almost certainly do so (unless some rare exception applies).
-That's why it's so important to understand—and comply with—the statute of limitations in your case.

-• For deaths occurring before October 1, 2023: Within three years of the date the injury occurred or within one year of the date the injury was discovered, or should have been discovered "through the use of reasonable diligence," whichever is sooner.
+• For medical malpractice injury or death occurring before October 1, 2023: A lawsuit must be filed within three years of the date the injury occurred or within one year of the date the injury was discovered (or should have been discovered “through the use of reasonable diligence”), whichever is sooner.

-• For deaths occurring on or after October 1, 2023: Within three years of the date the injury occurred or within two years of the date the injury was discovered, or should have been discovered "through the use of reasonable diligence," whichever is sooner.
+• For medical malpractice injury or death occurring on or after October 1, 2023: A lawsuit must be filed within three years of the date the injury occurred or within two years of the date the injury was discovered (or should have been discovered “through the use of reasonable diligence”), whichever is sooner.

 (Nev.
 Rev. Stat. § 41A.097 (2024).)